 In divorce cases, for another example, the occupation forces women with West Bank IDs to return to their original place of residence with their families.
 In the meantime she must hire an attorney to pursue her case in the Jerusalem courts.
 She faces an additional financial burden with the requirement to obtain child custody or alimony.

 Both the structures of occupation and patriarchy work against women’s rights.
 Women with West Bank IDs married to holders of Jerusalem ID or Israeli citizenship live precariously when outside of the West Bank.
 Fearing arrest or deportation, undocumented women hesitate to approach the Israeli courts and to seek assistance or information from organizations if problems arise with their spouses.
 Due to the fact they do not hold residency status in Jerusalem, they are particularly marginalized as they are not entitled to a work permit, suffer from a lack of access to health services and experience restricted freedom of movement cutting them off from their extended families and other sources of social support.
 As a result, these women have few places to seek help and support when faced with abuse or other problems in the home.
+Brother sent me a link to this porn site.
+I stuck on it, and now I’m not searching real homemade porn videos in different sites!
+So fucking exciting for my dick, I can't resist another orgasm.
 The Centre is the only Palestinian organization in Jerusalem that offers services to women without residency status.

 Despite the impossibility of achieving justice for Palestinian women in the Israeli court system, the Centre believes that Israeli law can be used tactically in certain cases.
 The Centre uses whatever protection mechanisms are available, which include alternatives to the limited Israeli courts in Jerusalem.
 In extreme cases, for example, women may have to resort to the courts or the police in order to resolve their issue.
 In less extreme cases, a dispute may be resolved through family mediation facilitated by the Centre, tribal mediation, or through a signed contract between spouses facilitated by a lawyer without going to court.
 Out of principle, the Centre does not assist clients in legal representation in Israeli courts for inheritance or land disputes as negative ramifications may ensue regarding property rights that the Centre does not wish to take responsibility for.